 The claims that you’ve made over the past five years will heavily influence the cost of your premium.
 Most insurance providers will take up to five years of no-claims bonus into consideration when discounting your premium.
 If you’ve had any claims that were not your fault you should till declare them to your insurance company.

-Your driving experience is the single biggest factor that will affect the premium you have to pay for your car insurance.
-Things such as speeding offences convey that you take less time assessing the road around you and are therefore more likely to be involved in a road accident.
+Your driving experience is the single biggest factor that will affect your premium.
+Things such as speeding offences convey that you take less time assessing the road around you.
+Therefore you are more likely to be involved in a road accident.
 This will increase your premium.
-Some non-motoring offences can also affect the cost of your premium, and some offences may require you to seek specialist insurance cover.
+Some non-motoring offences can also affect the cost of your premium.
+And some offences may require you to seek specialist insurance cover.